 Information for Authors of IEEE Power & Energy Society Transactions Papers

-The IEEE Power & Energy Society (PES) publishes five Transactions publications: IEEE Transactions on Energy Conversion, IEEE Transactions on Power Delivery, IEEE Transactions on Power Systems, IEEE Transactions on Smart Grid, and IEEE Transactions on Sustainable Energy.
+The IEEE Power & Energy Society (PES) publishes six Transactions publications: IEEE Transactions on Energy Conversion; IEEE Transactions on Energy Markets, Policy and Regulation; IEEE Transactions on Power Delivery; IEEE Transactions on Power Systems; IEEE Transactions on Smart Grid; and IEEE Transactions on Sustainable Energy.
 The areas covered by each can be found in Part 2 of the PES Author’s Kit.

 The abstract is what users and researchers will read when deciding whether your article pertains to their interests and needs.
 For this reason, your abstract is an extremely important and powerful representation of your article.
 As an author, you should spend time ensuring that it is readable and that it contains a complete description of your research.